-A pre-inspection meeting was conducted with Mr. Bill Roberts, BSE Gas Plant Operations & Engineering.
-I gave a brief overview of the inspection process which was the purpose of my visit, and the facility operations were discussed.
-The inspection was announced and scheduled through Mr. Bill Roberts, who is the Responsible Official for Section 2 of the ROP.
+The inspection was conducted with Bill Roberts, BSE Gas Plant Operations & Engineering, and the facility operations were discussed.
+The inspection was announced and scheduled through Bill Roberts, who is the Responsible Official for Section 2 of the ROP.
+Gates to the facility are locked and it is not always manned so inspections have to be scheduled with Bill.
+On the day of the inspection, the gas plant was operating.